 Secondly, it’s a good idea to work with an accountant who specialises in your kind of business.
 That way they can support and advise you in the best possible way.

 From a general point of view, you’ll want to work with an accountant who is always learning and investing in their own business.
-This is a sign that they want to provide the best possible service for their clients, and the best possible advice.
+This is a sign that they want to provide the best possible service for their clients.

 If you’re just starting out in business, it can be important to get advice from an accountant early on.
 This could save you a lot of time and money, especially if numbers aren’t your strong point.